-A protocol provides rules for the handling of information.
+The protocol proposes the handling of information.
 The data is treated as having value as sources of information.
 The problem of representation of information for C2S has mature solutions, for example the Joint Consultation, Command and Control Information Exchange Data Model (JC3IEDM) (MIP, 2012).
-However, the model does not provide a solution to the need for dynamic exchange data between systems.
+However, the model does not provide solution to the need of dynamic exchange data between systems.
 This dynamic is defined, as previously mentioned in a protocol for message handling, using the meta-model of JC3IEDM.

-According to the Multilateral Interoperability Programme (MIP), Data interoperability requires a rigorously defined semantic vocabulary.
-The JC3IEDM is embedded in a structured context that defines the standard elements of information that compose the basis for interoperability among automated Command and Control Information Systems (C2IS), as long as the C2IS can accommodate the model's information structure.
+According to the Multilateral Interoperability Programme (MIP), Data interoperability requires a rigorous defined semantic vocabulary.
+The JC3IEDM is embedded in a structured context that defines the standard elements of information that compose the basis for interoperability between automated Command and Control Information Systems (C2IS), as long as can accommodate the model's information structure.